GCSE resits: everything you need to know

 All grades 1-9 are a “pass” grade.
 Exams regulator Ofqual explains that a grade 4 is considered a standard pass and grade 5 a “good pass”.

-This is because a grade 4 pass in English and maths is expected of all students, and those who fail to achieve it the first time round must either resit the GCSE or take another recognised qualification (see more on alternatives to GCSEs below).
+This is because a grade 4 in English and maths is expected of all students, and those who fail to achieve it the first time around must either resit the GCSE or take another recognised qualification (see more on alternatives to GCSEs below).
+A student can also choose to retake any other GCSE but it is not a requirement.

-If a student is required to take the GCSE resit in English and/or maths because they did not attain a grade 4 pass, then they will not be expected to pay.
+If a student is required to take the GCSE resit in English and/or maths because they did not attain a grade 4 pass, they will not be expected to pay.

 Students who wish to resit English and/or maths to improve their grade but who have already obtained a grade 4 pass or above will be expected to pay.